syntax-tree/hast-util-from-dom/README.md

 This works in a similar way to the `parse5` version except that it works directly from the DOM rather than a string of HTML.
 Consequently, it does not maintain location infomation.

+## Contribute

+See [`contributing.md` in `syntax-tree/hast`][contributing] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [ISC][license] © [Keith McKnight][author]